 Decisions by the community development director made pursuant to this division may be appealed to the city-councilZoning Board of Appeals (ZBA) by filing a request with the community development director within 30 days of the community development director's decision.
-Appeal shall be in city council Shall be in accordance with procedures and conditions in Chapter 27, Division 8.
+Chapter 27, Article V, Division 8.
 If no appeal is made within the 30-day period, the decision of the community development director is final.
-If an appeal is made to the city-councilZBA, the city-councilZBA must set a hearing date for the appeal within 30 days of the appeal being requested and the decision of the city-councilZBA decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law
+If an appeal is made to the city-councilZBA must set a hearing date for the appeal within 30 days of the appeal being requested and the decision of the city-councilZBA decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law